playhubstudio/public-api/docs/v1.0/playhub integration adapter api/introduction.md

 slug: playhub-integration-adapter-intro
 ---

+## Round, transaction and money processing.
+Every request through the Playhub Integration Adapter API contains transaction ID (tx_id) which is a unique for every round.
+So all money processing requests/transactions within a single round is processed with the same tx_id.
+It means you can use it to identify all transactions related to a single round.

 ## Errors processing.
 Refund policy.
 All error codes except 200 (OK) are considered as errors.
 Every bet request with non 200 (OK) response will be refunded.

 ## Idempotency Requirement